 - 1. Your gymnast must have all financial obligations up to date to compete. - a.
 Team Fees - b.
 Tuition - 2.
 Fulfilling all the obligations of this agreement - 3.
-Attending practices at least 90% of the time arriving on time and leaving when practice is over.
-For safety, missing practice during meet week may require that your daughter does not compete. - 4.
-Demonstrating readiness by showing the potential to score at least a 36.00 in the all-around. - 5.
-Hitting routines and completing required assignments. - 6.
-Demonstrating the ability to safely complete all routines.
-Demonstrating a lack of safety prior to competition or during the warm-up of competition may require for safety sake that your gymnast be scratched from the affected event/s with no refund in meet fees paid. - 7.
-Note: Please do not plan spring break vacations as they immediately precede the biggest competitions of the year.
-For safety we may need to scratch your daughter from affected meet.
+Attending practices at least 80% of the time arriving on time and leaving when practice is over. - 4.
+Demonstrating readiness by showing the potential to score at least a 35.00 in the all-around. - 5.
+Completing required assignments and reaching goals of the coaches and program - Demonstrating the ability to safely complete all routines.
+Demonstrating a lack of safety prior to competition or during the warm-up of competition may require that your gymnast be scratched from the affected event/s with no refund in meet fees paid. - 7.
+Gymnasts must be at practice during meet week and successfully complete skills/routines.